 Each year the Student Journalist of the Year is selected from among the top graduating seniors in scholastic journalism programs across the state.
 Entrants are evaluated by journalism professionals and UNC-CH School of Journalism and Mass Communication professors.
 The winner receives the Rachel Rivers-Coffey Scholarship from the N.C.
-Press Foundation, valued at $2,000, and goes on to compete for scholarships in the national Journalism Education Association High School Journalist of the Year contest.
+Press Foundation, valued at $2,000, and is eligible to submit a portfolio to compete for scholarships in the national Journalism Education Association High School Journalist of the Year contest.

 High school seniors who have been involved with journalism for at least two years, have at least a 3.0 unweighted GPA, and plan to study journalism and mass communication in college and pursue either as a career are eligible to apply.
 Applicants must submit a portfolio as well as an entry form, transcript, self evaluation of one’s “journalistic life” and letters of recommendation.
-Portfolios must be postmarked by Feb.
-15. For more information on specific entry rules, visit the Journalism Education Association Web site, www.jea.org.
+PDF versions of portfolios must be received by Feb.
+15. Questions?
+Contact the NCSMA office at email@example.com or 1-888-562-6276.

 The Quill and Scroll offers one scholarship to all Quill & Scroll high school senior journalists who plan to study journalism in college.
 The scholarship can be used at any university that offers a major in journalism.